darktable-org/dtdocs/content/preferences-settings/cpu-gpu-memory.md

 : If activated, darktable stores all thumbnails on disk as a secondary cache, and thereby keeps thumbnails accessible if they get dropped from the primary cache.
 This needs more disk space but speeds up the [lighttable](../lighttable/_index.md) view as it avoids reprocessing of thumbnails (default on).

 enable disk backend for full preview cache
 : If enabled, darktable writes full preview images to disk (`.cache/darktable/`) when evicted from the memory cache.
 Note that this can take a lot of memory (several gigabytes for 20k images) and darktable will never delete cached images.
 It's safe to delete these manually if you want.
-Enabling this option will greatly increase _lighttable_ performance when zooming an image in full preview mode (default off).
+Enabling this option will greatly improve _lighttable_ performance when zooming an image in full preview mode (default off).

 number of background threads
 : This controls how many parallel threads are used to create thumbnails during import.
 On 32bit systems it is strongly recommended to set this to 1.
 Needs a restart if changed (default 2).